bedrocklinux/bedrocklinux-website/markdown/faq.md

 - The base distribution is effectively entirely overhead.
 Ideally any resource usage (disk space, RAM, CPU, etc) should be minimized.
-Most major distributions available are far larger than necessary as a base on which other distros should be placed as Bedrock Linux clients, and most minimal distributions were found to lack features Bedrock would need (as they were intended to be entirely minimal, rather than the basis for a full-blown desktop/server/etc).
+Most major distributions available are far larger than necessary as a base on which other distros should be placed as Bedrock Linux ~{clients~}, and most minimal distributions were found to lack features Bedrock would need (as they were intended to be entirely minimal, rather than the basis for a full-blown desktop/server/etc).
 This is particularly important on resource-limited devices, such as ASUS Eee PC's, where Bedrock Linux's early development and usage took place.
-- Much of what Bedrock Linux needs to do to properly utilize clients requires direct control over key files, such as /etc/profile.
+- Much of what Bedrock Linux needs to do to properly utilize ~{clients~} requires direct control over key files, such as /etc/profile.
 While many Linux distributions do offer means to properly remove individual files from the package manager's control, such as utilizing dpkg-divert, as the number of files which need this treatment grow the advantages of using an existing distribution shrink.
-- Much of what Bedrock Linux needs to do to properly utilize clients requires direct control over what happens during boot.
-For example, if one would like to be able to choose which device manager to use from which client, special functionality must be built into the boot process to properly handle deciding which device manager to call when, if any.
+- Much of what Bedrock Linux needs to do to properly utilize ~{clients~} requires direct control over what happens during boot.
+For example, if one would like to be able to choose which device manager to use from which ~{client~}, special functionality must be built into the boot process to properly handle deciding which device manager to call when, if any.
 Attempting to integrate such functionality into existing boot systems is not an appealing task when a